samtes/software-development-curriculum/computer-science/programming/basic-programming/introduction-to-ruby.md

 ### General
 Modern programming languages allow you to add things to arrays unlike older programming languages which would allocate memory automatically.
 Because of Big O, arrays are good for pushing and popping (stack and queues) but not for searching because you need to remove everything in front or behind to find something specific.
-Range class saves memory rather than taking up memory for all numbers in an array.
 Parallel assignment if frowned upon because it’s not intuitive.
-EOS = heredoc
+EOS is used to specify the end of a string in a Ruby heredoc.
-Backus-Naur-Form (BNF) is used to translate into symbols
+Backus-Naur-Form (BNF) is used to to describe the sytnax of a programming language.
-RFC standards - actual specs
+RFC standards are the actual specs, read them!
 The value of a symbol is the symbol, it’s not representing anything else like a variable.
-Ruby garbage collector called ‘mark and sweep’ - primitive
+Ruby garbage collector called ‘mark and sweep’ - primitive.
 Ruby is weakly typed which means you don’t have to specify a data type when creating something.
-ERD diagram to describe databases.
+ERD diagrams describe databases.

 ### Symbols
-Symbols are global
+Symbols are global.
 Constants allow you to change values.
 You can change the string to another version of the string, but you can’t change that string to nil.
 Constants in Ruby are symbols.
 Constants hold a value, symbols don’t hold values.
 Think of symbols as tokens.